Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### PAYMENT TYPE
 * GET all payment types
-    * To get all payment types add the URL `/payment`
+    * To get all payment types use the URL `/payment`
 * GET single payment type by type ID
-    * To get a single payment type add the URL`/payment/type/:id`
+    * To get a single payment type by type_id use the URL`/payment/type/:id`
 * GET single payment type by customer ID
-    * To get a single payment type add the URL `/payment/customer/:customer_id`
+    * To get a single payment type by customer_id use the URL `/payment/customer/:customer_id`
 * POST
-    * To post a new payment type, add the URL `/payment/new`
+    * To post a new payment type use the URL `/payment/new`
 	* Example keys:
 ```javascript
 {